 If a target surface is outside the measuring range, the controller provides no measuring value.
 This might also happen, if one signal is below the detection threshold.
-Highly doped wafers typically have low peaks; therefore choose the detection threshold with care.

 When measuring the thickness of a transparent material, two boundary areas are active.

 However, only one peak is visible in the FFT signal.

-Fig. 76 FFT signal web page (thickness measurement)
+Fig. 75 FFT signal web page (thickness measurement)